-These are only a few examples.
-When capturing fingerspelled words into still images, you would find lots of different shapes (including orientation) from the original print.
+These are just a couple of examples.
+When capturing fingerspelled words into still images, you would find lots of different shapes and orientations from the original print.
 It's something similar you'd find in spoken words.

 Armstrong, David; Stokoe, William; Wilcox, Sherman (1995).
 Gesture and the Nature of Language.
 Cambridge University Press.
 Pp 106-114.